megoth/ifi-ordenen-next-sanity/README.md

 # Ifi-ordenen webpage

-This is the website of Hennes Majestet Keiserpingvinen den Fornemmes.
+This is the website of Hennes Majestet Keiserpingvinen den Fornemmes orden.
 It is using [Next.js](https://nextjs.org), [Sanity.io](https://www.sanity.io), and [Vercel](https://vercel.com).

 ## Setting up local development